-Left untreated, ocular rosacea may affect the surface of your eye (cornea), particularly when you have dry eyes from a deficiency of tears.
+Ocular rosacea may affect the surface of your eye (cornea), particularly when you have dry eyes from a deficiency of tears.
+Corneal complications can lead to visual symptoms.
 Inflammation of your eyelids (blepharitis) can cause secondary irritation of the cornea from misdirected eyelashes or other complications.
-Ultimately, these conditions can lead to vision loss.
+Ultimately, corneal complications can lead to vision loss.

 - Webster GF.
 Rosacea.
 Medical Clinics of North America.
 2009;93:1183.

 - Geerling G, et al. The international workshop on meibomian gland dysfunction: Report of the subcommittee on management and treatment of meibomian gland dysfunction.
 Investigations in Ophthalmology and Visual Science.
 2011;52:2050.

 - Robertson DM (expert opinion).
 Mayo Clinic, Rochester, Minn.
 April 18, 2015.